 In Glasgow in 1923 the Scottish Country Dance Society was founded with the object of preserving the traditional dances of Scotland.
 King George VI gave his permission for the Society to be known as the Royal Scottish Country Dance Society and Her Majesty Queen Elizabeth II is now patron.

 Newcastle upon Tyne and District Branch of the RSCDS was founded in 1950 and celebrated its Golden Jubilee in 2000.
 Following a change in Scottish Charity Law this Branch became an autonomous body consisting of members of the RSCDS and sharing the objects of the Society but carrying out its administration and management independently from the Society and was registered as an independent Charity in 1997.
-The Society has over 150 Branches worldwide and Newcastle, with over 350 members, is one of the largest.
+The Society has over 150 Branches worldwide.

 Newcastle Branch covers Northumberland south of the Coquet and Durham, north of the